 The NorrisBot is a Slack bot that kicks asses, roundhouse-kicks to be precise...
-It's super-powered with Chuck Norris jockes and it aims to make your Slack channel even more "slacker" and enjoyable.
+It's super-powered with Chuck Norris jokes and it aims to make your Slack channel even more "slacker" and enjoyable.

-NorrisBot is loaded with guns and jokes about Chuck Norris and it will tell a random joke every time that someone says “Chuck Norris” in the chatroom.
+NorrisBot is loaded with guns and jokes about Chuck Norris and it will tell a random joke every time that someone says “Chuck Norris” or "norrisbot" in a slack channel.

 As simple as installing any other global node package.
 Be sure to have npm and node (